The European Extremely Large Telescope

 Download this trailer in other formats from the Video Archive.

-A Tour at Cerro Armazones
+A Tour of Paranal and Cerro Armazones

 Stars form in dense clouds of the interstellar medium, but even in these densest regions the pressure is comparable to the most tenuous vacuum created in a laboratory on Earth.
 In these clouds, the temperatures are below -200 degrees Celsius.